Irabago55/Startup_CS_260/notes.md

 1. Use "npm run dev" to host the website to see changes live
 2. A component in JSX (React) is a function that returns something to the DOM which basically means it renders (changes) something on the screen
+3. An event listener is something that waits for an event to occur in javascript and then responds to it